Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Where to Buy NFTs

-• Magic Eden – Strong for Solana and Bitcoin Ordinals
+• Magic Eden – Popular for Solana NFTs and Bitcoin Ordinals

-1. A crypto wallet (MetaMask, Phantom, Ledger, Coinbase Wallet)
+1. A crypto wallet, such as MetaMask, Phantom, Ledger, or Coinbase Wallet

 2. The cryptocurrency used on that blockchain

-Once your wallet is connected, you can browse collections and purchase safely.
+Once your wallet is connected to a marketplace, you can browse collections and make a purchase.
+Always research carefully before buying.

 Collectible NFTs

-Collectible NFTs are designed for scarcity, traits, and community.
-Think digital trading cards or profile picture (PFP) collections.
+Collectible NFTs are designed around scarcity, traits, and community.
+They are similar to digital trading cards or profile picture collections.

 • Community membership